A Mentally Disabled 19-Year-Old Woman Vanished from Her Home Over a Decade Ago. Nobody Knows Where She Went.

 When reported missing, the door of her home was left open and the television on, federal investigators said.

-While there was no sign of a struggle, family members said Peoples was very routine about turning off the TV and locking the door when she left, according to the FBI.
+While there was no sign of a struggle, family members have said Peoples was very routine about turning off the TV and locking the door when she left, according to the FBI.

 Anyone with information on Peoples’ disappearance is asked to contact their local FBI office.